open-autonomy/teleoperation/diagram/sequence_diagrams.md

 > ## Command Accepted
 > When the FMS sends a teleoperation request to the AHS through a REST endpoint and the request is accepted by AHT.
 > The following shall happen in sequential,
-> 1. AHS shall response to the REST request with 202 Accepted, if capabable of processing the command and send to the vehicle.
+> 1. AHS shall response to the REST request with 202 Accepted, if capable of processing the command and send to the vehicle.
 > 2. The AHS shall send back teleoperation response message to FMS when AHT accepted the command via the WebSocket.
 > 3. Finally AHS shall sent back the teleoperation state if there are changes to the state after actioning via the WebSocket.
 > ```mermaid